Eugène Jamot

-Eugène Jamot (14 November 1879 – 24 April 1937) was a French military medicine in the colonial troops who played a major role in the prevention of sleeping sickness in Cameroun and other central African countries.
+Eugène Jamot (14 November 1879 – 24 April 1937) was a French military doctor in the colonial troops who played a major role in the prevention of sleeping sickness in Cameroon and other central African countries.

-He was born in the hamlet of La Borie, part of the commune of Saint-Sulpice-les-Champs, in the Creuse département of central France.
 Jamot trained as a medical doctor at the University of Montpellier.
-In 1909, he enrolled at the Marseilles School of Tropical Medicine and a year later, in 1910 he went to Cameroon with a French colonial hygiene group.
+In 1909, he enrolled at the Marseille School of Tropical Medicine and a year later, in 1910 he went to Cameroon with a French colonial hygiene group.
 They joined German scientists who had organised a Sleeping Sickness Treatment Research Group.
 Jamot discovered that the tsetse fly was the vector of the trypanosomes causing the disorder.
-By sending multiple public health intervention teams in villages, Jamot's team considerably reduced the incidence of trypanosomiasis, and thus, its transmission, in Cameroun and hence the disease.
+By sending multiple public health intervention teams in villages, Jamot's team considerably reduced the incidence of trypanosomiasis, and thus, its transmission, in Cameroon and hence the disease.

 Later Jamot was made director of the Pasteur Institute at Brazzaville.
-He died on 24 April 1937, in the village of Sardent, Creuse.

-Biography

 Early life and training

-Eugène Léon Clovis Jamot was born in 1879 in La Borie, a hamlet in the commune of Saint-Sulpice-les-Champs, from a modest peasant family.
+Eugène Léon Clovis Jamot was born on 14 November 1879 in La Borie, a hamlet in the commune of Saint-Sulpice-les-Champs, from a modest peasant family.
 He did his secondary studies at the Collège d' Aubusson, a brilliant student but rowdy and undisciplined, he behaved like a "gang leader" according to his teachers.